milkmansson/toit-sleep-as-android/README.md

 Use events such as REM detection to start lights or subtle cues that may influence dreams.
 - `REM` event is triggered on the ESP32/Toit by MQTT.
-- This could puls LEDs softly.
+- Toit code on the ESP32 could pulse LEDs softly.
-- Control an ultrasonic transducer.
+- Or, control an ultrasonic transducer.
-- Operatte vibration motors.
+- Or, operatte vibration motors, etc.

 ### The Incredible Machine
 Who remembers [this game](https://en.wikipedia.org/wiki/The_Incredible_Machine)?
 The possibilities are almost as endless. :)